The way we regard death is critical to the way we experience life. When your fear of death changes, the way you live your life changes.”

 A Personal Story

-When my mother began to decline, I decided to enrol in an online death doula training course.
+When my mother began to decline, despite being a qualified clinical psychologist - I felt like I’d never received any training for how to be with someone at their end stage of life.
+I decided to enrol in a “death doula” training course.
 Having some prior knowledge changed everything for me.
 I felt so much more able to deal with a number of important aspects of her care, such as how to advocate for her pain medication, and how to make sense of her increased drowsiness and reduced appetite.
 But mostly - I learned how to be with her.
 Since I understood that hearing is the last of the five senses to go, I filled her room with her favourite classical and opera pieces.
-I lit scented candles and lay beside her — bringing comfort through touch, something often overlooked in end-of-life care.
+I lay beside her — bringing comfort through touch, something often overlooked in end-of-life care.

 I also understood that the dying often need permission in order to pass.
 So we gave her that.
 We reassured her that my father would be cared for, reminded her of the pride she could take in her grandchildren, and in the beautiful life she had built.
 I would whisper, “Your work here is done.
 You can take rest now.”